-Adding extra features to your online store is highly recommended to better manage your store.
+Adding extra features to your online store is highly recommended to manage your store better.
 In most cases, the built-in functions on both platforms are not enough for your eCommerce desires.
 Fortunately, Shopify and Magento both offer up to 5000 free and paid options for apps, extensions, and add-ons.

-Apps in different areas of business such as marketing, pricing, orders and shipping, or finance are placed at your fingertips on Shopify App Store.
+Apps in different areas of business such as marketing, product filter & search, orders and shipping, or finance are placed at your fingertips on Shopify App Store.
 The app’s price is significantly varied, from $7/month to $2000/month.

 Among over 5000 extensions and apps to select from Magento Marketplace, 1970 of those are free.
 10% of the paid choices cost around $30/month while other extensions can cost up to $2000/month.
 The price fluctuation depends on the development agency that creates them.

 Magento offers more advanced apps but they lack basic built-in functions.
 A typical example is Facebook.
 On Magento, it costs $199 to integrate your online store with Facebook while this function is free on Shopify.
 Furthermore, apps on Magento require coding knowledge to install, which is more suitable for large corporations with developer teams.
 Therefore, in regards to apps and add-ons, Shopify is the winner because its App Market is easier to use and offers more polished apps than Magento’s.

 Shopify vs Magento: Payment Processors And Transaction Fees